AbdulazizAlshehri/ML-EDA/README.md

 </br>

-Comparing daily subway exits with taxi pickups we can see the areas where there is a lot of poeple exiting subwway while there is much lesser or non taxi pickups, which indicate that either these poeple exiting to thier homes directly or there is a chance these areas need to be considered by taxies to cover, see the following gragh:
+Comparing daily subway exits with taxi pickups we can see the areas where there is a lot of people exiting the subway while there is much lesser or non-taxi pickups, which indicate that either these people exiting to their homes directly or there is a chance these areas need to be considered by taxies to cover, see the following graph:

 ![alt text](/extra/Subway%20Exits%20vs%20Taxi%20Pickups.png "Subway Stations")

 ## 5. CONCLUSION
 - MTA and STATIONS datasets joined to get stations locations.
-- SATAIONS dataset didn’t require any cleaning.
+- STATIONS dataset didn’t require any cleaning.
 - Plotting entries/exits shows that Manhattan is the busiest area.
-- Plotting entries/exits vs drop-off/pickups show possible spots that have crowded by poeple coming from subway but uncovered by taxi.
+- Plotting entries/exits vs drop-off/pickups show possible spots that have been crowded by people coming from the subway but uncovered by taxi.

 </br>
-This project (EDA Project) was done to fullfill SDAIA T5 bootcamp requirements.
+This project (EDA Project) was done to fulfill SDAIA T5 Bootcamp requirements.

 by [Abdulaziz](https://github.com/AbdulazizAlshehri)